When you work out how to get clients for your new business, it’s such an exciting milestone!

 However, there are some well-known simple strategies that new business owners take to set themselves up for success.

-To help you get clients for a new business I’ve compiled a list of 20 simple strategies below.
-(Many of these will also apply for getting your second, third and fourth clients as well!)
+To help you get clients for a new service business, I’ve compiled a list of 20 simple marketing strategies below.
+(Many of these will also apply to getting your second, fifth, and tenth clients as well!)

 TIP: To ensure you don’t become overwhelmed and exhausted, don’t try to do all of the things on this list at once.
-Rather, pick four or five ideas that resonate with you and focus in on implementing these well.
+Rather, pick four or five ideas that resonate with you and focus on implementing these well.

 When first starting it, it’s hard to define what it is you do clearly.
 It can even change over time.